ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Verification Validation

 where $DD(r)$ is the normalised number of unique pairs of subhaloes with separation $r$, $DR(r)$ is the normalised number of unique pairs between the populated catalogue and a mock sample of objects with random positions, and $RR(r)$ is the normalised number of unique pairs in the random objects catalogue.
 We then measure, with Eq.~\eqref{eq:LS_est}, the clustering in each of the 10 realisations and we compute the mean and standard deviation of these measurements in each radii bin.

 The results are shown in Fig.~\ref{fig:2pt_00}, for redshift $z = 0$, and in Fig.~\ref{fig:2pt_01}, for redshifts $z = 2, 4, 6, 8$.
-In the upper panel of Fig. \ref{fig:2pt_00} we show the mock dataset with triangle markers and errors, the lines show the halo model estimate of the 2 point correlation function (with the different contributes of the 1- and 2-halo terms).
+In the upper panel of Fig. \ref{fig:2pt_00} we show the mock dataset with triangle markers and errors, the lines show the halo model best-fit estimate of the 2 point correlation function (with the different contributes of the 1- and 2-halo terms).
 The circle markers show the average measure obtained from our set of mock-catalogues.

-In the lower panel of Fig. \ref{fig:2pt_00} and in the four panels of Fig. \ref{fig:2pt_01} we show the distance of both the mock-dataset and of the average measurement, with respect to the inferred model.
+In the lower panel of Fig. \ref{fig:2pt_00} and in the four panels of Fig. \ref{fig:2pt_01} we show the relative distance between the measure performed on the catalogue populated with the best-fit parameterisation of the occupation probabilities ($\xi_\text{b.fit}$) and on a catalogue populated with the fiducial value of the parameters ($\xi_\text{fid}$).

+Comparing the measurements in the two different populated catalogues, instead of comparing with the model itself, guarantees that discrepancies due to box-size and resolution of the simulation used are mitigated in the distance ratio plot.

+As it is shown in the lower panel of Fig.~\ref{fig:2pt_00}, at redshift $z=0$, the catalogue populated with the best-fit parameters reproduces the clustering properties of the fiducial catalogue with a distance lower than $15\%$ on most of the scales inspected.